 Each parties’ policies will influence the sectors and companies that are likely to benefit from their time in office, as well as the economic policies that will shape the country for the next few years.

-The Greens – current favourites – were originally a radically left party but have gradually become more mainstream.
+The Greens – current favorites – were originally a radically left party but have gradually become more mainstream.
 They remain focused on climate change, and are a pro-European, refugee-friendly party.
-If the Greens win the German election, the policies are likely to provide a boost to companies focused on renewable energy and electric vehicles, as well as companies that can aid in the digitalisation of Germany.
+If the Greens win the German election, the policies are likely to provide a boost to companies focused on renewable energy and electric vehicles, as well as companies that can aid in the digitalization of Germany.

 Steps to trading the German election